 Rape Crisis Center – Must complete a special training

 Rio Grande Community Farm – Encouraging the practice of organic and sustainable community based agricultural methods in our cities.

-Shelter From Domestic Violence – Providing the courage to change.
+S.A.F.E.
+House NM - Providing the courage to change.

 Talking Talons Thrift Store and Rescue Center - East Mountain area opportunity

 Tierra Madre Waldorf School – Offering pre-K and Kindergarten classes using a contemporary Waldorf curriculum.